jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_sequence_encoders.md

 #### **Method Details**
 This code defines a forward method for a neural network model.
 The forward method takes two inputs: "inputs" and "mask". "inputs" is a tensor representing the input sequence fed into the encoder, with shape [batch x sequence length] and type torch.int32. "mask" is an optional tensor representing an input mask, but it is currently unused and not yet implemented.

 The method starts by checking if the input sequence should be embedded.
 If embedding is required, the method calls the "embed_sequence" function to embed the input sequence.
 Otherwise, it assigns the input sequence to the "embedded_sequence" variable.
-If the "embedded_sequence" tensor has less than 3 dimensions, the method adds an extra dimension by unsqueezing it.
+If the "embedded_sequence" tensor has less than 3 dimensions, the method adds an extra dimension by unsqueezing it along the last axis.
 The "embedded_sequence" tensor is then converted to dtype torch.float.

 Next, the method applies convolutional layers to the "embedded_sequence" tensor using the "parallel_conv1d" function.
+The resulting tensor is assigned to the "hidden" variable.

-After the convolutional layers, the method checks if there is a sequence reduction operation specified.
-If so, it applies the reduction operation to the "hidden" tensor.
+If a sequence reduction operation is specified (stored in the "reduce_output" attribute), the method applies the reduction operation to the "hidden" tensor using the "reduce_sequence" function.

-Finally, if there is a fully connected (FC) layer stack specified, the method applies the FC layers to the "hidden" tensor.
+Finally, if there are fully connected layers specified (stored in the "fc_stack" attribute), the method applies these layers to the "hidden" tensor using the "fc_stack" function.

 The method returns a dictionary with the key "encoder_output" and the value of the "hidden" tensor.

 ### Method **`get_schema_cls`** Overview
 The method `get_schema_cls` is a function that returns the class `ParallelCNNConfig`.

-This method is used to retrieve the schema class, which is a class that defines the structure and properties of an object.
-In this case, the `ParallelCNNConfig` class represents the configuration settings for a parallel convolutional neural network (CNN).
+This method is used to retrieve the schema class, which is a blueprint or template for creating objects with specific attributes and methods.
+In this case, the `ParallelCNNConfig` class is the schema class that defines the structure and behavior of objects that will be created based on it.

-By calling `get_schema_cls()`, the code can obtain an instance of the `ParallelCNNConfig` class, which can then be used to access and modify the configuration settings for the parallel CNN.
+By calling `get_schema_cls()`, you can obtain the schema class `ParallelCNNConfig` and use it to create instances of objects that adhere to its defined attributes and methods.

 #### **Method Details**
 def get_schema_cls():
     return ParallelCNNConfig

 ### Method **`input_shape`** Overview
 The method `input_shape` is a function that belongs to a class and returns a torch.Size object.
-It is used to determine the shape or dimensions of the input data that will be fed into a neural network model.
+The torch.Size object represents the shape or dimensions of a tensor in PyTorch.

-In this specific code snippet, the `input_shape` method returns a torch.Size object with a single dimension, which is determined by the value of `self.max_sequence_length`.
-The `self.max_sequence_length` is a variable that represents the maximum length of a sequence in the input data.
+In this specific implementation, the `input_shape` method returns a torch.Size object with a single dimension, which is determined by the value of `self.max_sequence_length`.
+The `self.max_sequence_length` is a variable or attribute of the class that represents the maximum length of a sequence.

-By calling this method, you can obtain the shape of the input data, which is useful for configuring the input layer of a neural network model or for performing other operations that require knowledge of the input data dimensions.
+Overall, the `input_shape` method is used to determine the shape or dimensions of the input tensor for a specific model or operation in PyTorch.

 #### **Method Details**
 The given code is a method definition for the `input_shape` method in a class.
 This method returns a `torch.Size` object with a single dimension, `self.max_sequence_length`.